newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/pharmacy-prepare.md

 callToActionLink: https://www.njconsumeraffairs.gov/regulations/Chapter-39-State-Board-of-Pharmacy.pdf
 callToActionText: "Read the Pharmacy Rules "
 ---
 The State regulates pharmacies for the safety of workers and customers.
-To help guide pharmacies on rules they have created a handbook.
+To help guide pharmacies on State rules, the New Jersey Department of Consumer Affairs' Board of Pharmacy created a handbook.

 This document contains critical information on:

 * Permit application and renewal process
-* Shop requirements (Design, Appliances, and Library)
+* Shop requirements (site design, appliances, and library)
-* Requirements of the Pharmacist-In-Charge and Other Personnel
+* Requirements of the Pharmacist-In-Charge and other personnel